pustovitDmytro/winston-csv-format/README.md

   - [Installation](#installation)
   - [Usage](#usage)
   - [Contribute](#contribute)

+## Motivation
+If you're struggling to format your logs/reports as [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) files (or prepare import to Excel or Google Spreadsheet), this package can be a cure.
+Now you can use all power of winston logger, formating your data as comma-separated values.

 ## Requirements
 To use library you need to have [node](https://nodejs.org) and [npm](https://www.npmjs.com) installed in your machine: